7 Essential Tips

 NetHunt CRM tip: folders, records, and display fields

 You can create folders in NetHunt CRM.
 These folders store records with attached emails and other information in the record's fields.
 The data from fields can be displayed inside emails similar to labels.
 Unlike static labels, this information is always up-to-date, allowing you to check the status of the emails (for example, if you're managing sales in the inbox, NetHunt CRM will show you in which pipeline stage the contact is).
+This makes NetHunt an effective Gmail email manager in addition to being a customer relationship management system.

 6. Use canned responses for recurring messages